 This article was kindly written by our friends at Bradford Literature Festival.
-The festival this year runs from 26th June - 5th July.

 Here at Bradford Literature Festival, we strongly believe in the power of books to help us through these strange times, so we've put together some top picks to distract, entertain and inspire while you're self-isolating.
 We've divided them up into ten genres so you can pick and choose as the Coronavirus rollercoaster rides on, and you can join our Bradford Light Book Club Facebook group if you want to read along and discuss our monthly picks from the safety of your own home!